dvk65/Trash-Classification/README.md

 # Trash-Classification using ResNet50
-This project develops a multi-class image classification model for identifying common waste items to support proper recycling and reduce contamination in waste streams.
-The repository includes the dataset uploaded using Git Large File Storage, model experimentation, training pipelines, and a Streamlit-based web interface that performs real-time classification using a fine-tuned ResNet50 model.
+This project develops a multi-class image classification model for identifying common waste items with the correct bins to dispose them and reduce contamination in waste streams.
+The repository includes notebook used to train the model, files (app.py and requirements.txt) to support the Streamlit-based web interface that performs real-time classification.

 ## Overview
 This repository demonstrates:</br>